'Avengers: Doomsday' Prediction Markets: How Many Spider-Men Will We See Together On-screen?

 Key Takeaways

-• Top Value Picks: Andrew Garfield and Hailee Steinfeld are significantly undervalued compared to their counterparts (Tobey Maguire and other Young Avengers), representing high-reward opportunities to be members of the Avengers: Doomsday cast.
+• Top Value Picks: Andrew Garfield and Hailee Steinfeld are undervalued compared to their counterparts (Tobey Maguire and other Young Avengers), representing high-reward opportunities to be members of the Avengers: Doomsday cast.

 • Safe Harbors: Core MCU anchors Tom Holland and Benedict Cumberbatch are strong "Buy" candidates, as their narrative absence is highly improbable.